 The files showed in this section have been extracted from the validation test data set.
 These can be found in the openSF installation test folder.
-See section 3.4.2
+See section 3.4.2.
+Note that even though they are XML files, they are input/output files and not configuration files as defined in AD-E2E, and therefore they do not use the same format.

-- Input\Ionosphere: input used for the Ionosphere module. - InputIonos.xml - Product\Ionosphere: file generated by the Ionosphere module. - Ionosphere.xml - Input\Geometry, input used for the Geometry computation module. - InputGeo.xml
+- ☐ Input Ionosphere: input used for the Ionosphere module. - InputIonos.xml - ☐ Product Ionosphere: file generated by the Ionosphere module. - Ionosphere.xml